MAD YOUTH & KIDS CAMP

-MAD Week’s Youth Program is a nurturing, inclusive, project-based program for rising 2nd-rising 7th graders interested in the Irish Arts.
-Suitable for all levels, students will have the opportunity to build their traditional music and dance skills, explore traditional arts, participate in community gatherings (sessions and céilís), and collaborate with their peers to build a unique end-of-week presentation!
+MAD Week’s Youth & Kids Camp is a creative, nurturing, inclusive program for rising 2nd through 7th graders interested in the Irish Arts.
+Suitable for all levels, students will have the opportunity to build their traditional music and dance skills, explore traditional arts, participate in community gatherings (sessions and ceilis), and collaborate with their peers to build a unique end-of-week presentation.
+And best of all – have fun!

 Will I be allowed to stay and watch during the day?